 Apart from the technical skills needed in making a documentary, shooting digitally also requires resourcefulness and imagination.
 The creative side should blend well with the technical side in order to maximize the potential of your camera in every shoot.
 Being a storyteller, if you know all of the features of your camera, you can maximize this key filmmaking tool for all the footage you need as you apply your creative and innovative sides.

 Aside from issues on picking the right format (HD or SD), aspect ratio (regular TV size or widescreen), running time of the documentary and other technical specifications, you should also be aware of how much storage space you need to accommodate all your filming requirements.
-And you should clearly know your lighting, sound and other production needs.
-Making a checklist is always a good way to make sure you have everything prepared.
+You should clearly know your lighting, sound, and other production needs.
+Make a checklist to ensure you have everything prepared ahead.

-Unlike some narrative films that only use sound as guide and the final sound elements are produced through dubbing (also known as ADR), or those that record live sound tracks independently from the camera, in documentary filmmaking, live sound is almost always crucial.
-And usually, the most practical way to capture the best audio for a documentary is by directly patching an external microphone (like boom, lapel or shotgun mic) to the camera.
+Unlike some narrative films that only use sound as guide and the final sound elements are produced through ADR (automatic dialogue replacement), or those that record live sound tracks independently from the camera, in documentary filmmaking, live sound is almost always crucial.
+Usually, the most practical way to capture the best audio for a documentary is by directly patching an external microphone (like boom, lapel, or shotgun mic) to the camera.
 It is not ideal to use the internal microphone of a camera since such kind of mic captures sound in all directions, including the noise around.
-And it is also not practical to have a separate sound track from the video footage as this entails the need for a clapper board in every single shot.
-With the hours and hours of footage you have, it’s a very daunting task to synch the videos with the sound.
+It is also not practical to have a separate sound track from the video footage as this entails the need for a clapperboard in every single shot.
+With the hours and hours of footage you have, it is a very daunting task to synch the videos with the sound.
 Generally, the authenticity of quality live sound for documentary works is out of the question.
-So it’s still best to record your sound elements with your visuals already.
+So if you can, it is still best to record your sound elements with your visuals.